agitter/asap-polaris-admet-challenge/writeup.md

 ## Results
 The competition [results](https://polarishub.io/competitions/asap-discovery/antiviral-drug-discovery-2025) show that my method did not perform well.
 It ranked 27th by aggregated performance, in the bottom half of the submissions.
-More importantly, it was ranked immediately above the [baseline](https://github.com/asapdiscovery/asap-polaris-challenge-baselines) submission, with better aggregated mean absolute error and some worse performance per the other metrics considered.
+More importantly, it was ranked immediately above the [baseline](https://github.com/asapdiscovery/asap-polaris-challenge-baselines) submission, with better aggregated mean absolute error than the baseline and worse performance per the other metrics considered.
 The baseline was scikit-learn linear regression with calculated LogP as the molecular descriptor, so I consider this is a negative result for TabPFN

 ## Discussion